crisecheverria/Cristian-Echeverria/README.md

 This is my personal space on the web, also can find me on social networks.
 I will share with the world my experiences, thoughts, plans and personal or professional projects, yayyyy ;)

 I'm a software developer, living at San Pedro Sula, Honduras.
-I mostly work with JavaScript (AngularJs, Angular) and Ruby on Rails, also as a teacher about ecommerce.
-Also I'm studying Python with the University of Toronto through [Coursera.org](https://www.coursera.org/learn/learn-to-program), my objective for this course is obtain my Certification.
+I mostly work with JavaScript (AngularJs, Angular, NodeJs) and for Fullstack I use Ruby on Rails.
 I have a Master degree in Project Managemente and a Bachellor Degree in Computer Science.

-When I'm not working I'm studiying ReactJs, Mobile Development or working on the FreeCodeCamp FrontEnd/BackEnd certificate.
+When I'm not working I'm studiying more about JavaScript, Rails, ReactJs, ReactNative.

 ### Portfolio